MatthewHarrigan/fret/README.md

 Memorise the guitar fretboard in 12 days
 ========================================

-Inspired by Guitarist / Teacher Mike Walker (http://www.mike-walker.co.uk/)

 You will learn 36 pitches i.e. 3 octaves over 72 positions over 12 days.
-Each day you will learn a new note and get to practise all the other note over the previous days.
+Each day you will learn a new note and get to practise all the other notes from the previous days (excluding the first day).

 How it works:
 * The computer says the name of the note for you play i.e. "5th string E"